KUWAITNET/wagtail-django-admin/README.rst

    }

-More advanced option if you want to control the order an icon_name
+More advanced option if you want to control the order and icon_name

 .. code:: python